 If you’re mining coins as a hobby (as opposed to a business), then the rules are similar to income derived from loans: any coins you receive as a result of your mining will be considered a new asset with a cost basis of zero.
 This means that if you sell or trade them, you’ll incur a capital gain equal to the total amount received (in Australian dollars).

-Initial Coin Offerings (ICOs) and Initial Exchange Offerings (IEOs) allow individuals to purchase tokens or coins for a cryptocurrency that doesn’t exist yet, by depositing an existing cryptocurrency like bitcoin or Ethereum.
+Initial Coin Offerings (ICOs), Initial Exchange Offerings (IEOs) and Initial Decentralised Exchange Offerings (IDOs) allow individuals to purchase tokens or coins for a cryptocurrency that doesn’t exist yet, by depositing an existing cryptocurrency like bitcoin or Ethereum.

 In the eyes of the ATO this amounts to a crypto-to-crypto transaction, with the taxable event occurring on the date that the new tokens/coins are received.
 When you sell the new tokens, the cost basis for the transaction will be the value of the cryptocurrency that you initially paid for it.